axeltlarsson/receptdatabasen/README.md

 It sets up an empty database by default, from [db/schema.sql](db/schema.sql).
 The database is saved in a named volume so it persists the data unless you specifically remove the `db-volume`.
 The images are uploaded to another named volume `db-data`.

+### Production
+`export DB_PASSWORD=password`
+It will be used for internal authenctaion between app and db.

+`export VIRTUAL_HOST=<my (sub) domain name>` and `export EMAIL=<my email>` - used for nginx reverse proxy and letsencrypt.

+`docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`

+Then connect your nginx reverse proxy to the network created:
+`docker network connect receptdatasen_front nginx-proxy` (replace nginx-proxy with container name of your nginx reverse proxy).

 ## Manual setup
 * You need a web server serving the "app", I use nginx with the configuration